nfarchadi/BlueShark_ISDM/README.md

 This repository contains data and code to:

-1. run cross-validation for each integration approach (data pooling, ensemble, integrated SDM with constant spatial effect, and integrated SDM with seasonal spatial effects) and measure performance metrics (predictive skill & computational demand).
+1. Run cross-validation for each integration approach (data pooling, ensemble, integrated SDM with constant spatial effect, and integrated SDM with seasonal spatial effects) and measure performance metrics (predictive skill & computational demand).
 2. Develop full models for each integration approach using all the data.
 3. Figures from the manuscript.